Pinecast/legal/PRIVACY.md

 - Enforce our terms of use
 - Protect Pinecast and its services from harm

 ## How information is protected

 - Pinecast avoids storing any data that it does not need.
 - Most Pinecast properties are configured to use HTTPS, meaning all data is encrypted in transit.
 - Our infrastructure uses industry best practices for storing and securing sensitive information.
+- Pinecast relies on trusted third parties like Stripe to protect personal and financial information.

+## Communications from Pinecast

+You may opt out of all non-essential communication with Pinecast.
+Some messages, such as notifications about events related to your account, cannot be opted-out of.

+If you request that Pinecast contact you through an alternative channel, such as Twitter, we may send you messages at your request.

+Your account may have opt-in to alerts or notifications through other mediums, such as Slack or web hooks.
+These communications are logged in order to avoid sending duplicate messages.
+You may opt-out of these notifications at any time through the interface that you used to configure them.

+## Removing your information from Pinecast

+### Removing financial information

+Some information cannot be removed from Pinecast, such as tip jar information.
+This is in order to comply with regulations which require information collected to facilitate money movement to be stored for a minimum amount of time.
+Pinecast can close your account(s) with Stripe, but information may be retained until regulations no longer apply.

+### Removing content

+You may choose to delete a Pinecast podcast at any time.
+Assets like audio files and image files may not be deleted from their URLs immediately.

+### Deleting your account

+You may contact Pinecast to have your account deleted.
+Some information about your account and podcasts may be retained for compliance purposes.